psharma-alberta/data-science/neural-networks.md

 ###### Perceptrons

-A perceptron takes several binary inputs and produces a single binary output.
+perceptron: takes several binary inputs and produces a single binary output

+weights: numbers expressing the importance of the respective inputs to the output

+threshold: determines neuron's output based on whether the weighted sum is less than or greater than it; output is 0 if weighed sum is less than threshold, 1 if weighed sum is greater than threshold

 ###### Sigmoid neurons